RD-180: Planned US production of the RD-180

 There were several plans to manufacture the RD-180 in the US, but none of them came to fruition.
 Under RD AMROSS, Pratt & Whitney is licensed to produce the RD-180 in the United States.
 According to a 2005 GAO Assessment of Selected Major Weapon Programs, Pratt & Whitney planned to start building the RD-180 in the United States in 2008 with a first military launch by 2012, but this did not occur.

 United Launch Alliance (ULA) announced in February 2015 that it was considering undertaking US production of the Russian RD-180 engine at the Decatur, Alabama, rocket stage manufacturing facility.
 The US-manufactured engines would be used only for government civil (NASA) and commercial launches, not for US military launches.
 This project was a backup plan to the new engine development work by ULA with Blue Origin on the BE-4.

 In 2014, the Defense Department estimated that it would require approximately $1 billion and five years to begin US domestic manufacture of the RD-180 engine.

-Overall, by April 14, 2021 Energomash delivered 122 RD-180 rocket engines to the United States over more than 20 years.

-In an interview on August 26, 2021, ULA's CEO Tory Bruno said that three or four RD-180s were installed on Atlas V rockets for upcoming missions, and the rest were sitting in a warehouse.
-“We took early delivery, if you will, with the RD-180, so I can end that relationship and not be dependent upon [Russia] because that’s what Congress asked us to do”, he said.
+Overall, by 14 April 2021, Energomash delivered 122 RD-180 rocket engines to the United States over more than 20 years.
+In an interview on 26 August 2021, ULA's CEO Tory Bruno said that three or four RD-180s were installed on Atlas V rockets for upcoming missions, and the rest were sitting in a warehouse.
+He said: "We took early delivery, if you will, with the RD-180, so I can end that relationship and not be dependent upon [Russia] because that’s what Congress asked us to do."
 The 122 RD-180 engines from Energomash generated billions in revenue for Russia's space program.